 The spectrum page itself includes the structural formula, with solvent, sample purity, source, and equipment information.
 The NMR, 13C and UV spectra also give assigned peaks, and the UV spectra usually give the molar absorption coefficient (am).

 Starting during World War II and continuing until around 2000, the Thermodynamics Research Center published looseleaf compilations of reference spectra of hydrocarbons and related carbon compounds, first under the aegis of the American Petroleum Institute Research Project 44 (API-44) and later under the TRC name.
 These spectra have never been digitized.
-Be aware that many of the spectra are dated and from lower resolution instruments.
-Our collection is incomplete.
+These spectra are dated and from lower resolution instruments.
+Our library's collection is incomplete.

 There are several sets shelved in the Spectra section: